 Neil Roberts, 30.08.2003, 168.1km to Vernham Dean.
 PG.

 Fields not marked ‘HG’ slope steeply.
 An up-slope/down wind landing is the only practical method for HG in an emergency.

-- Pilots must be licensed and insured members of the BHPA.
+- Pilots must be suitably rated & licensed members of the BHPA.

 - All members shall observe the Countryside Code, in particular in relation to property and livestock.
 No livestock are to be frightened or stampeded by fliers.